nuremics/nuremics/README.md

 Inspired by **IEC 62304**, a standard originally developed for the engineering of medical device software, **NUREMICS®** promotes structured, layered software development through clearly defined architectural components: systems, items, and units.
 This organization fosters clarity, modularity, and maintainability, while remaining well-suited to the iterative, exploratory nature of scientific development in Python.

-Although **NUREMICS®** does not aim for full compliance with **IEC 62304**, it selectively incorporates its most relevant principles, striking a pragmatic balance between engineering rigor and the flexibility required in fast-paced research environments.
+Although **NUREMICS®** does not aim for full compliance with **IEC 62304**, it selectively incorporates its most relevant principles, striking a pragmatic balance between engineering rigor and the agility required in fast-paced research environments.

 ## Architecture Overview